 However, does that mean more companies will be willing to start migrating their existing SQL Server databases on to a Linux distribution?
 Well like a lot of things it depends.

-2.1 Migrating to Linux
+2.1 Data Platform migrations to Linux

 For instance, if you work for a company with reasonably small number of SQL Server instances, I suspect the migration to Linux will be relatively simple.